DanyLinuxoid/dns-query/README.md

 # mailchecker by DanyLinuxoid (daniklogan@gmail.com)

-Program checks if some mail exists via telneting to mail servers, program cannot check if user exists on websites, only mail services.
+Program checks if some mail exists via telneting to mail servers Program cannot check if user exists on websites, only mail services.
+Also capable to check from file with mail services.

 #Use this program carefully
 As overusing this program can led your IP to be in mail blacklist, use VPN/Dynamic IP etc.